felipemarkson/Monteiro2022Results/README.md

 ```

 #### Run again
-After choose the evaluation tu can be able to run:
+After choose the evaluation you can be able to run:
 ```julia
 julia> include("src/main.jl")
 ```